frbl/sunshine-ard-1/README.md

 # Sunshine
-This utility will help killing the lockscreen when Apple Remote Desktop accidentally shut you out.
+This utility will help killing the lockscreen when Apple Remote Desktop accidentally locked you out.

 # How to compile
 First make sure xcode is installed.
 Then fireup a terminal and run the following commands: